umerazad/lazymonad/_posts/2012-04-03-Hints-For-System-Design.markdown

 ### Key Takeaways ###

 * Engineering is all about compromises.
 You may want your service to be _simple, dependable, scalable, efficient, gracefully degradable, fault tolerant and highly respnosive_.
 All these are reasonable and very desirable goals but trying to achieve them all at once may not be possible.
 Choose your battles sensibly.
 Absence of clearly prioritized goals could lead to the temptation of trying to achieve all at once which most likely will result in a failure.
 Having said that, sometimes with a lot of effort you may be able to achieve all these goals but it would most definitely be a high cost enterprise.
 * _Features, speed, cost, time to market, dependable, usable, adaptable_ etc. are examples of trade offs.
 Think which ones matter most for your service?
 * Write a spec.
 Writing a spec is difficult because it forces you to think and _thinking_ is hard.
 For the very least, try and write down about the _abstract states_ and the _interfaces_ that deal with them.
 Writing gives clarity of mind as Guindon once said "writing is nature's way to showing you how fuzzy your thinking is ..."
 [Leslie Lamport](http://dpb.bitbucket.org/leslie-lamport-on-thinking-first-and-on-commenting-code-2007.html).
 * Keep interfaces simple.
 An interface should capture the minimum essentials of an abstraction.
-Don't generalize; generalizations are generally wrong.
+Don't generalize; generalizations are generally wrong (no pun intended).
 When an interface undertakes too much, the result is an implementation which is large, slow, and complicated.
 * Get it right.
 Neither abstraction nor simplicity is a substitute for getting it right.
 * Make it fast, rather than general or powerful.
 It is much better to have basic operations executed quickly than more powerful ones which are slower (of course, a fast, powerful operation is best, if you know how to get it).
 The trouble with slow, powerful operations is that the client who doesn't want the power pays more for the basic function.
 Handle normal and worst case separately as a rule, because the requirements for the two are quite different: the normal case must be fast; the worst case must make some progress.
 * The purpose of abstraction is to conceal undesirable properties; desirable ones should not be hidden.